Questions parents ask

 Can condoms be given out to high school students?

-• Secondary school students have access to school health nurses who can provide developmentally appropriate information on sexual health, including contraception.
-If appropriate, students may be referred to relevant health services.
+• access to school health nurses to provide individualised age/stage appropriate information and referral to health services.

 Related Items